Markram71/Bitwig-Performance-Twister/docs/README.md

     *    **Click&Turn function**: In the mixer you have the possibility to control a secondary parameter with each encoder (remember, the first function is to change the volume).
 Here you can decide which function you want to control.
 You can either change the _panning_ or change the _send_ level to the first FX track or change the level of the first _remote control_ of the track.
 This is a great tool during performances.
 * **_Channel Strip Mode_**
     * **Channel Strip Encoder #4 function**: This lets you control the Bitwig parameter which is changed when you turn the fourth encoder on the first row in the channel strip mode.
 You can choose _master volume_, crossfader_, or _cue volume_.
+* **_Global Parameters Mode_**
+	* **Send bank messages before program change**: Encoder 12 lets you send program change messages.
+With encoder 11 you can specify the MSB and LSB of the bank message.
+In case "yes" is selected a bank message is sent before each program change message.

 ## Installation
 The installation of _Bitwig Performance Twister_ is straight forward.
 It requires basically four steps: 1. download and unpack the zip file of the latest release, 2. update the Midi Fighter Twister with the configuration provided in the zip file , 3. place the Bitwig extension into the correct Bitwig folder and 4. configure the controller .
 Here's the installation step by step: